 Look, writing decks is a balls.
 You need to get them done.
-If you can hack this and illustrate like this, do it.
+If you can hack this and illustrate it like this, do it.
 If investors get hung up on how you did a slide like this, then make it better.
 The slide is decent, but not perfect.
 But done is better than perfect.

 I like the fact Joe adds the ‘source’ for each number.
 So many founders don’t do this.
-Yes, best practice is to make the source super small.
-I use font size 8 as default.
+Yes, the best practice is to make the source super small.
+I use font size 8 as the default.
 I normally put the source where the contact details are aligned left.

 - Search in your city (makes it fell global)